-What are my options if my property is stolen or my home is damaged?
+What are your options if your property is stolen or your home is damaged?

-What should I do if I am found financially liable for causing injury of another individual?
+What should you do if you cause injury to another individual?

-Liability coverage, which is an important component of homeowner’s protection, provides compensation for injuries and property damage suffered by another individual because of your negligence.
+Liability coverage, which is an important component of your homeowner’s insurance policy, provides compensation for injuries and property damage suffered by another individual because of your negligence.
 This type of claim involves injury and property damage that is unrelated to operation of a motor vehicle.
 The injury can occur on the premises or away from the property.
-If you are the defendant in a lawsuit arising out of your negligent conduct in causing a fire, for example, you should notify a representative of your insurance carrier promptly.
+If you are the defendant in a lawsuit arising out of your negligent conduct in causing a fire or a slip and fall accident at your home, for example, you should notify a representative of your insurance carrier promptly.

-Are my elderly mom’s personal items covered by my homeowner’s policy if she lives in our home?
+Are your elderly mom’s personal items covered by your homeowner’s policy if she lives in your home?